61+ QR Code Usage Statistics 2024: Latest Facts and Insights [Updated]

 Due to advancements through the years, these tiny pixels can facilitate various transactions such as payments, website access, mobile-first advertising, and more.

 QR codes don’t require special equipment.
-Just take your smartphone out of your pocket, scan them using the Camera or QR scanner apps, and information is readily available at your fingertips.
+Just take your smartphone out of your pocket, scan it using the Camera or QR scanner apps, and information is readily available at your fingertips.

 How are they different from 1D barcodes?